If you have any suggestions or questions, please use the Comment section below.

 Clergy need to arrive at 7:45 a.m. promptly on Saturday November 6 for vesting prior to the opening Eucharist.

 To take part online

+You must be pre-registered, and been issued with a Voter-ID to take part.
 You will need a computer with a webcam and microphone, and fast internet access, or a suitable smartphone with a data plan able to handle several hours of streaming video.

 Before the convention, you should install and test Zoom.
 If you already have Zoom installed on your device, please check that you are using the most up-to-date version.